suncoast-devs/handbook/lessons/full-stack-build-an-app-user-profile-edit/index.md

 Let us add a page and feature to allow the user to update their profile.

 The first thing we will do is to create the component for editing a user.
-This will look a lot like the `SignUp.jsx` component.
+This will look a lot like the `SignUp.tsx` component.

 Here are some notable differences: